 To be fair, if I find decor at the thrift store that I really love I’ll usually still buy it.
 However I try to stay away from excessive amounts of decoration for my home.

-One thing I love to do is decorate primarily with posters and pictures, that way I can still add personality to each room without it feeling too crowded.
+One thing I love to do is decorate primarily with wall decor like posters and pictures, that way I can still add personality to each room without it feeling too crowded.

 When subscription boxes first came out I was obsessed with them.
 Getting things in the mail is so exciting and it gave me an opportunity to basically send myself a present every month.

 While they’re fun to have, they create a lot of waste from the sample sizes and filler items that they come with.
 If you also consider the carbon emissions from shipping, it ends up being a non-sustainable choice